Lumia - The RWA Chain

 Create a subgraph on Subgraph Studio

-Go to the Subgraph Studio and connect your wallet.
+Go to the and connect your wallet.
 Once your wallet is connected, you can begin by clicking “Create a Subgraph”.
 When choosing a name, it is recommended to use Title Case: “Subgraph Name Chain Name.”

 Create a Subgraph